BUKU Music + Art Project: Artwork

 In addition to the musical performances, BUKU features installations by prevalent local and national artists.
 Sculptures, paintings, graffiti, and other mediums are all included, including the annual live graffiti gallery, the pieces of which are created in real time during the festival's two days and auctioned off to fans to raise money for charity.
 Past live graffiti gallery artists include Hugo Gyrl, Ceaux, DVOTE, Fat Kids, READ, KNOWLA, MEEK, Monica Kelly, Swan, Uter and more.

-Other art pieces featured at BUKU include the Live Graffiti Gallery, Fort BUKU, L-System Tree, Water Tower and The Beacon.
+Other art installations at BUKU included the Live Graffiti Gallery, Fort BUKU, and the L-System Tree.
 Art installations at BUKU are sometimes fabricated from recycled industrial materials such as IBC totes, pipes and shipping containers.

 BUKU also curates a program of pop-up performers and revelers ranging from break dancers, bounce dancers, circus troupe performers, flow artists and mobile DJ carts.

 BUKU also focuses on an all illustrated branding approach conceptualized by Los Angeles-based musician and artist Young & Sick, who also made his debut festival performance on the Float Den stage at BUKU in 2014.
 In 2019, the festival rebranded under the direction of electronic music producer and designer Paper Diamond.